Welcome to the Diamond Dove Home Page.

 Other pets, particularly cats and dogs can be a problem if your are keeping doves.
 And other birds can also be a problem.
 Recognize that just because you dove is locked in his or her cage she may not necessarily be safe.
 People have written me concerning the ability of cats to kill a bird without even opening a cage.
 And then some cats are smart enough to open some cages.

-I often have the problem of visitor's bring their dog or cat or bird in when they come to visit.
-My first reaction is to return all birds to their cages and then to shut all cage door even those that I normally leave open.
+I often have the problem of visitor's bringing their dog or cat or bird in when they come to visit.
+My first reaction is to return all birds to their cages and then to shut all cage doors, even those that I normally leave open.
 If a cat or kitten is brought in to my apartment I insist that they are either held at all times or they are shut in the bedroom.
 If someone brings in a parrot of any species, I also feel that my doves need to be confined to locked cages.
 And these birds need to be watched as some, like lovebirds, have the ability to open cages.

 I had another episode where a neighbor's cat learned that I had birds inside and one day waited in the open garage and went into the house while I was getting ready to leave.
 I never saw her.
 An hour later when I returned home a found the cat in our den trying to make high leaps to the top of the book case where our birds were kept at that time.
 The birds were going crazy, thrashing about inside their cages, breaking their wing and tail feathers.
 I grabbed the cat, none to gently, and she tore out of my hands and leaped out the open window breaking a hole in the screen!

-In closing this section let me me mention that I have received many tragic messages from people who lost their doves as the result have not being very careful about protecting their doves from other pets.
+In closing this section let me mention that I have received many tragic messages from people who lost their doves as the result have not being very careful about protecting their doves from other pets.

 Night Frights